Imelda Marcos: 2018 Swiss foundation cases convictions

 In 1991, Marcos was indicted on ten corruption charges in the Philippines' anti-graft court, the Sandiganbayan.

 Twenty-seven years later, on November 9, 2018, she was convicted on seven counts of violating the Anti-Graft and Corrupt Practices Act, for funneling roughly US$200 million to various Swiss foundations while she was still serving as governor of Metro Manila in the 1970s.
 That same day, the court announced her acquittal on the three remaining counts, but since she failed to appear, the court also ordered the forfeiture of the earlier bond that she had posted in 1991.

 She was sentenced to prison terms ranging from six to eleven years for each count – totalling a minimum of 42 years and 7 months, and a maximum of 77 years.
 The Sandiganbayan also disqualified Marcos, a representative for the first district of Ilocos Norte and a candidate for governor of the same province, from holding any public office.
-The sanction will not go into immediate effect, pending appeal by her, but she nonetheless withdrew her candidacy for the governorship.
+The sanction will not go into immediate effect, pending an appeal by her, but she nonetheless withdrew her candidacy for the governorship.

 On November 12, 2018, Marcos's attorney filed a "Motion for Leave of Court to Avail of Post-Conviction Remedies", which included a provision for bail.
 The court granted bail due to her "ill health", but reserved ruling on the balance of the requests until November 28.
 Marcos posted bail on November 16, 2018, a week after her conviction.
 She intends to appeal her conviction.
 The normal form of appeal is a motion for reconsideration to the Sandiganbayan; she further requested a direct appeal to the Philippine Supreme Court, which was originally denied as premature, then granted on November 28.